manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 you can also find the message structure in google: http://docs.ros.org/melodic/api/geometry_msgs/html/msg/Twist.html

-In order to write a message to a topic we have different options:
+In order **to write a message to a topic** we have different options:
-- we can publish directly to the topic: for exemple to publish a Twist type message with a rate of 1Hz to define a circle, type:
+- we can **publish directly to the topic**: for exemple to publish a Twist type message with a rate of 1Hz to define a circle, type:

 ```shell
 rostopic pub -r 1 /turtle1/cmd_vel geometry_msgs/Twist '[2, 0, 0]' '[0, 0, 2]'